Jump to:

 You might be tempted to skip the parboiling step for the tomatillos and peppers.
 I strongly suggest you don't as parboiling them will help with the flavor of this salsa.
 Especially the tomatillos.

-🌶 How to Handle Hot Peppers
+How to Handle Hot Peppers

-The capsaicin in hot peppers is what makes peppers hot.
+- The capsaicin in hot peppers is what makes peppers hot.
 If you handle hot peppers gloveless, it’s a guarantee that you’re in for a nasty case of chili burn, both on your fingers and anywhere you rub.
 Like your face.
 Ouch!

-Even if you wear disposable gloves, be careful about what you touch.
+- Even if you wear disposable gloves, be careful about what you touch.
 The gloves are going to protect your fingers, but touching any part of your body with the gloves after you’ve handled hot peppers can lead to severe chili burn.
-Resist the temptation to rub your eyes.
-Wait until you’ve removed your gloves and washed your hands thoroughly with soap.

 Need a little inspiration for a Mexican dish to go along with this fantastic salsa?
 Then check out my collection of Mexican Food Recipes.

-🥣 How do I make this Jalapeño Tomatillo Salsa
+How to Make Jalapeño Tomatillo Salsa

-🍳 Recipe Card
+Printable Recipe Card

 Jalapeño Tomatillo Salsa